pypm/home/docs/studies/bc20211025/index.md

 ## Hospitalization projections

-The figure below shows unfitted projections for hospital and ICU occupancy, assuming the growth in case rates from the figure above.
+The figure below shows projections for hospital and ICU occupancy (calibrated to the third wave), assuming the growth in case rates from the figure above.
 It can be seen in the graphs that growth in hospital occupancy are delayed compared to the growth in cases.
-The rise in hospitalization due to the recent growth of delta is apparent, although the ICU occupancy is somewhat higher that the projection.

 The plots are shown in linear and log-scale.